 The industrial revolution led to increased use of nonferrous metals.
 With the growth in the industry, interest increased in production of each metal as well as re-smelting scrap metals.

 - Bars and Rods: manufactured by rolling extrusion, forging or drawing the metal

 - Plates, Sheets, Strips and Foil (backed foil, coated foil): flat-surfaced products

 - Profiles: rolled, extruded, drawn, forged or formed products

 - Wire (strands, rope and cable, ribbon, insulated wire, welding wire)

-With alloys aluminum can be strengthen so that is is stronger than structural steel.
+Alloys aluminum can be strengthened so that it is stronger than structural steel.